LSU-UE5/UE5-Materials/two-sided/README.md

 ##### `Step 15.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond:

-Open up the materail and add a **T_Base_MSRAO** textuer to the level.
+Open up the materail and add a **T_Base_MSRAO** texture to the level.
 Connect the output pins with the pins of the same name on the main materail node.

 ![add ceil node](images/connetMatPropPins.png)